sdsdkkk/sdsdkkk.github.io/_posts/2020-05-23-tic-tac-toe-ai-opponent-with-set-and-probability.markdown

 Two players are taking turns to occupy the grids, and the player who successfully occupies three grids that form a horizontal, vertical, or diagonal line through the board wins the game.

 I decided to work on formulating a simple AI to play the game with what I know at this point of time as an exercise, while also looking into other approaches to see how it can be improved.
 One of the approaches I found is [using minimax algorithm](https://towardsdatascience.com/tic-tac-toe-creating-unbeatable-ai-with-minimax-algorithm-8af9e52c1e7d), which I haven't really understood at this point.
+Also, I'm avoiding using [game tree](https://en.wikipedia.org/wiki/Game_tree) in the current implementation since I want to see how well it can go with just sets and naive probability-based weights.

 In general, I'm going with the simple approach on building the AI logic for this tic-tac-toe game based on the concepts of set and probability.
 I'm using sets to model the win condition of the game which is the end goal the AI will aim to achieve, and I'm using probability to set the weights of each grids for the AI to decide its next move based on how many possible winning scenario the said grid is able to support.